eProsima/Fast-DDS-statistics-backend/README.md

 #### Virtual environment

-This tutorial will create a python3 virtual environment to avoid pollution user's python installation.
+This tutorial will create a python3 virtual environment to avoid polluting user's python installation.

 ```bash
 # Change directory to the root of the colcon workspace